Bearer/bearer/docs/reference/installation.md

 Download the archive file for your operating system/architecture from the [release page](https://github.com/bearer/bearer/releases).

 Unpack the archive, and put the binary somewhere in your `$PATH` (on UNIX-y systems, `/usr/local/bin` or the like).
 Make sure it has permission to execute.
+Note; Bearer requires `git` to be available on your `$PATH` also.

 ## Updating Bearer CLI